Renee Ellmers: Post-congressional career

 In May 2017, Ellmers began working for the United States Department of Health and Human Services as a regional director in Atlanta.
 She worked as a registered nurse during the COVID-19 pandemic in the United States.

-Campaign for lieutenant governor
+2020 Lieutenant Gubernatorial Campaign

 In 2020, Ellmers sought election as Lieutenant Governor of North Carolina.
 She placed fifth in the Republican primary election, with businessman Mark Robinson securing the nomination and eventually winning the general election.

+2022 U.S. House Campaign

+She ran unsuccessfully in the 2022 U.S. House election in North Carolina's 13th congressional district, finishing fifth in the primary field.

 Sponsored legislation

 The White House Accountability Act

 On March 26, 2015, Ellmers sponsored a bill called The White House Accountability Act (H.R.1693).
 She introduced the bill as her response to President Obama issuing an executive order to cease deportation of undocumented immigrants.
 The bill is aimed at funds Congress appropriated for White House salaries and expenses for fiscal year 2015.
 If passed, the bill would rescind any funds left that have not yet been spent.